ArchLars/archtutorial/README.md

 Your drive partitions like `boot` and `root` will not be mounted by `fstab`, instead they will automount entirely by using GUIDs by using `systemd-gpt-auto-generator` which I prefer to having basically what amounts to a text file standing between you and your system mounting correctly.
 This is anecdotal, but I have heard of what happens when some package or update randomly decides to destroy your `fstab` and it is **NOT** fun to troubleshoot if it happens.

 It's worth familiarizing yourself with how this works before following my guide.
 I will add a small tutorial on how you would go about adding a new SSD later on with this, it's a tiny bit different but still very easy to do. **NOTE:** that there are extra steps to subvolumes if you choose to use this with **BTRFS,** since subvolumes like snapshots usually require `fstab`.
 I might write a small tutorial on what you need to do with BTRFS for this type of system if I ever decide to use that filesystem, but essentially instead of `fstab` you just use systemd service for each instead which is also what you will do for new drives.

-But for now EXT4 serves me and will probably serve your purposes well enough.
-Much like other things I will talk about later, some nerds love to really spread FOMO about filesystems on Linux.
-They are mostly just vibing, as long as you choose anything in Desktop Linux that is used by a lot of people like EXT4 you will be fine.
-Avoid experimental stuff when it comes to anything in Linux, which BTRFS isn't anymore but stuff like BcacheFS for example very much still is.

 ## INTRODUCTION - How GPT Auto-Mounting Works